 WITHDRAWAL & RETRACTION POLICY

 The prevailing notion in scholarly communication is that the editor of a learned journal holds complete and autonomous responsibility for selecting whether papers submitted to the journal will be published.
-The journal's editorial board policies act as a comprehensive guide for the editor, and they are limited in their decision-making by existing laws that pertain to defamation, copyright violation, and plagiarism.
+The journal's editorial board policies serve as a comprehensive guide for the editor, and existing laws on defamation, copyright infringement, and plagiarism limit their decision-making.
 The importance of the academic archive as a lasting, historical documentation of scholarly activities stems from this concept.
 Published articles must, to the greatest extent possible, stay in existence, accurate, and unaltered.
 On the other hand, uncommon circumstances can result in the removal or complete elimination of an article.
 Such activities should not be undertaken casually and can only happen in exceptional circumstances.

 This policy has been formulated to address these challenges and take into account current best practices in the scientific community and libraries.
-We will reassess this matter as standards evolve and change, and we welcome the viewpoints of the academic and library community.
+We will reassess this matter as standards evolve, and we welcome the viewpoints of the academic and library communities.
 We actively collaborate with several information groups to advocate for the adoption of international standards and best practices in the publishing and information industries.
-We feel that these issues necessitate such actions.
+These issues necessitate such actions.

 1. Article Withdrawal

-This solely pertains to press pieces, which are preliminary versions of articles that may include mistakes or may have been inadvertently sent twice.
-The publications may infrequently if less frequently, involve breaches of professional ethical standards, such as submitting the same work many times, making false claims of authorship, plagiarising, using misleading data, or engaging in similar misconduct.
+This pertains solely to press pieces, which are preliminary versions of articles that may include mistakes or have been inadvertently sent twice.
+The publications may, if less frequently, involve breaches of professional ethical standards, such as submitting the same work many times, making false claims of authorship, plagiarizing, using misleading data, or engaging in similar misconduct.
 Articles in Press, that are accepted for publication but not yet officially published, may be identified as unintentional duplicates of already-published articles or as violations of our journal's publishing ethics guidelines.
-These violations include multiple submissions, false authorship claims, plagiarism, fraudulent use of data, or similar offenses.
-In such cases, the articles may be withdrawn from the Journal of Diwan: Jurnal Bahasa dan Sastra Arab.
-The term "withdrawn" means that the HTML and PDF content of the article has been removed and replaced with an HTML page and PDF that explicitly state that the article has been withdrawn by the Diwan: Jurnal Bahasa dan Sastra Arab Policy on Article in Press Withdrawal.
+These violations include multiple submissions, false authorship claims, plagiarism, fraudulent data use, or similar offenses.
+In such cases, the articles may be withdrawn from Diwan: Jurnal Bahasa dan Sastra Arab.
+The term "withdrawn" means that the HTML and PDF content of the article have been removed and replaced with an HTML page and a PDF that explicitly state that Diwan has withdrawn the article in accordance with the Policy on Article in Press Withdrawal.
 These files also include a link to the most recent version of the policy document.

 2. Article Retraction

-Infringements of the rules governing professional ethics, such as numerous submissions, false authorship claims, plagiarism, and the fraudulent use of data, etc. On rare occasions, a retraction will be used to fix submission or publication mistakes.
+Infringements of the rules governing professional ethics, such as multiple submissions, false authorship claims, plagiarism, and fraudulent data use.
+On rare occasions, a retraction will be used to fix submission or publication mistakes.
 It has long been a rare occurrence in the academic world for an article to be retracted by its authors or the editor on the advice of other scholars.
 Many scientific and library organisations have created standards for handling retractions, and Diwan: Jurnal Bahasa dan Sastra Arab has accepted the following best practices for retracting articles:

 a.
 A retraction note titled "Retraction: [article title]" signed by the authors and/or the editor is published in the paginated section of the next issue of the journal and included in the contents list.